Check SQL Server Version using Registry Editor

 EditionType: Enterprise Evaluation Edition

-Of course 110 stands for SQL Server 2012, if you have never installed the latest SQL Server version SQL Server 2012, you will probably see 100 as registry folder instead of 110.
+Of course 110 in registry path stands for SQL Server 2012, if you have never installed the latest SQL Server version SQL Server 2012, you will probably see 100 as registry folder instead of 110.

 Any how when you click on Setup, on the right pane you will see Edition, EditionType, PatchLevel, SP, Version, etc DWORD and String values that will help you to detect SQL Server version installed on your server.